abego/guitesting-swing/README.md

 __Easily write GUI Tests in Java__

-abego GuiTesting is a library to make it easy for Java developers to write test involving graphical user interfaces (GUIs), like Swing windows and dialogs.
+abego GuiTesting is a library to make it easy for Java developers to write tests involving graphical user interfaces (GUIs), like Swing windows and dialogs.

 Use the GuiTesting library to quickly write GUI tests in the same way